soneraydin/MonteCarloJackknife.jl/README.md

 # MonteCarloJackknife.jl

-MonteCarloJackknife.jl is a Julia package for efficient **Monte Carlo approximation of the delete-(d) jackknife**.
+MonteCarloJackknife.jl is a Julia package for fast and scalable **Monte Carlo approximation of the delete-(d) jackknife** estimators.
 Instead of exhaustively evaluating all possible delete-(d) subsamples, the package estimates jackknife quantities by randomly sampling a user-specified number of subsamples, making the method practical for large datasets and computationally expensive estimators.

 ## Features